CodePath-ios-group7-project/CodePath-ios-project/README.md

 * Post Screen

 **Flow Navigation** (Screen to Screen)

-* Log-In Screen
-   * Account creation if no account
-   * Home screen with recent posts otherwise
-* Home Screen
-   * If item clicked on, sent to Item Detail Screen with photo, price, location, etc
-* Profile Screen
-   * Post image and text fields to be modified/deleted
-   * Profile image field to be modified
-* Post Screen
-   * Photo image field to be modified
-   * Title, price, location text fields to be modified

 * Welcome Screen - Allow user to select Sign in or Register options
     * Register Screen